slacy/openmusictheory.github.io/secondSpecies.md

 #### Dissonant weak beats ####

 *All dissonant weak beats in second species are dissonant passing tones*, so called because the counterpoint line passes from one consonant downbeat to another consonant downbeat by stepwise motion.
 The melodic interval from downbeat to downbeat in the counterpoint will always be a third, and the passing tone will come in the middle in order to fill that third with passing motion.

+Since all dissonances in second species are passing tones, you will never leap into or out of a dissonant tone, nor will you change directions on a dissonant tone.

 <iframe src="https://trinket.io/embed/music/ef1cff1ee3" width="100%" height="300" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe><br/>